“[Mimi] is a natural on-camera…passionate, unassuming and possessed of a wry sense of humour ”

 “A moving and eloquent tribute to Stern-Wolfe and her mission as well as providing illuminating insights into the lingering impact of the disease” SBS Movies

-Join us for an In Conversation and Q&A with director, producer, cinematographer and editor Rohan Spong following the 7pm session on World AIDS day, Friday 1 December (normal ticket prices apply).
+Join us for an in conversation with director, producer, cinematographer and editor Rohan Spong hosted by TIM co-founder Nic Holas following the 7pm session on World AIDS day, Friday 1 December (normal ticket prices apply).